Certora/Documentation/docs/user-guide/glossary.md

   This section is incomplete.
 See {ref}`--rule_sanity` and {ref}`built-in-sanity` for partial information.
   ```

+SAT result
+UNSAT result
+  *SAT* and *UNSAT* are the results that an {term}`SMT solver` returns on a
+  successful run (i.e. not a timeout).
+SAT means that the input formula is
+  satisfiable and a {term}`model` has been found.
+UNSAT means the the input
+  formula is unsatisfiable and there is not model for it.

 scene
   The *scene* refers to the set of contract instances that the Prover knows
   about.